seanj06/Burgers-R-Us-P5/README.md

 able to sort products by a wide range of different filters.

 Developed by Sean Johnston for code institute Project Portfolio project 5.

+Link to the live site : [Burgers R-Us](https://burgers-r-us1.herokuapp.com/)

+## **Project Goals**

+As my fifth project for the [Code Institute](https://codeinstitute.net/) 5P course, the goal of the project is to demonstrate all of the skills I have learned in the course so far including languages such as HTML, CSS, Javascript and Python.
+Frameworks such as Django and Bootstrap and version control technologies such as Git and Github.